JOHNNY

 This continues on into fiction.

 There is fiction we love, like, and could care less about, and some literature / fiction that we despise.
 Whether you are talking about William Shakespeare, Mary Shelly, Mark Twain, H.P.
-Lovecraft, Ogden Nash, Ayn Rand, or Marilyn Manson, you are talking about people who commited their thoughts, ideas, and beliefs into the fictional, printed word - or recorded sound - to communicate those thoughts to the world and enrich or alter their beliefs.
-The reason that Jhonen Vasquez wrote JOHNNY THE HOMICIDAL MANIAC (as well as both modeled and named the character after himself) was to communicate his anger, ideas, and beliefs through his cartoon doppleganger.
+Lovecraft, Ogden Nash, Ayn Rand, or Marilyn Manson, you are talking about people who committed their thoughts, ideas, and beliefs into the fictional, printed word - or recorded sound - to communicate those thoughts to the world and enrich or alter their beliefs.
+The reason that Jhonen Vasquez wrote JOHNNY THE HOMICIDAL MANIAC (as well as both modeled and named the character after himself) was to communicate his anger, ideas, and beliefs through his cartoon doppelganger.
 This comic is not just so much pointless drivel.
 So when NNY's response to the question of "...violence in the media having a negative effect on kids..." is,

 "Any pile of stunted growth unaware that entertainment is just that and nothing more deserves to doom themselves to some dank cell, somewhere, for having been so stupid!!
 Movies, books, T.V., music - they're all just entertainment, not guidebooks for damning yourself!"